This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 From 3rd July 2020, an interim clinical commissioning policy has been put in place to define routine access to remdesivir in the treatment of COVID-19 across the UK.

-Remdesivir is recommended to be available as a treatment option for patients hospitalised with COVID-19 (adults and children aged 12 years and older) in accordance with the criteria set out in the updated policy document (06 November 2020) (see interim clinical commissioning policy for more details).
-The commissioning policy has been updated to reflect the more positive position on remdesivir supply into the UK.
-The updated policy includes a clinical pathway and new criteria for initiation of treatment, risk assessment, reassessment and review.
-Co-administration of dexamethasone and hydrocortisone with remdesivir is included.
+Remdesivir is recommended to be available as a treatment option for patients hospitalised with COVID-19 (adults and children aged 12 years and older) in accordance with the criteria set out in the updated policy document (14 June 2021) (see UK interim clinical commissioning policy for more details).
+The commissioning policy has been updated to allow an extended treatment duration and other exemptions for immunocompromised patients, clarify when a further treatment course might be given following readmission, and reflect exceptions in the eligibility criteria for patients with end-stage renal disease on haemodialysis.
 The formulary entry for remdesivir can be found here.

 For guidance which covers the management of patients with musculoskeletal and rheumatic conditions who are receiving corticosteroids, or require initiation of oral or intravenous corticosteroids, or require a corticosteroid injection during the pandemic, please click here.